 Research

 Broadly, I focus on social-political philosophy and ethics.
-Narrowly, my work explores reparations, the normative significance of benefitting from injustice, white apathy, and political pushback.
-On the side, I do some venting about effective altruism, and I dabble in the philosophy of science and fine-tuning.
+Narrowly, my work explores the value of reparations, the normative significance of benefitting from injustice, police injustice, and political pushback.
+On the side, I dabble in the philosophy of science and fine-tuning arguments.

 Dissertation